a Master Bedroom is a special type of design project. Why? Well, it is a

 How about the trim around windows and doors, baseboards, etc. Are you going to add crown molding, beaded board, wains coating or any other type of special trim?
 Now is the time to decide.

 There are endless sizes, shapes and styles of master bedrooms, and a lot depends on when the home was constructed.
 I lived in a vintage craftsman style home for several years, and the master bedroom was about 12 x 12 with a small closet.
 The bath was across the hall.
 Nothing ‘suite’ about this space!

 So take into consideration the size and shape of the space, as well as your budget, then determine what you want this room to do for you when decorating a master bedroom.

 For example, is the space large enough for a reading corner, with accent chair(s), small table and lamp?

 How about lighting?
 Do you want the option of brighter lighting at times?
 Dimmer switches to control how much light goes into the space, ceiling fans, etc.

-you want a TV in the room?
-I am probably in the great minority in that
+you want a TV in the bedroom?
+I am probably in the minority in that

 I have never watched television in bed, and my husband and I still do

 not have a TV in our master suite.
 But, most people enjoy that option, so make